niezdamy/learning/README.md

 - [x] Predict Soccer Match Outcomes with BigQuery ML

 - [ ] Monitor and Log with Google Cloud Operations Suite (in progress)
+- [ ] Automating Infrastructure on Google Cloud with Terraform

 Interesting courses: